10,000 Days – Post-apocalyptic snorefest.

 Bastard – Five strangers go on a hike with a woman who turns out to be a serial killer.

-Before We Go – Chris Evans tries to spend a night in New York without getting bored by Alice Eve’s “acting”
+Before We Go – Chris Evans (Captain America and Push) tries to spend a night in New York without getting bored by Alice Eve’s (Star Trek Into Darkness) “acting”.

 Blame – Two schoolgirls fight for the attention of a teacher.